 - Value per share

-- Whether the employee is fully or partially vested in their ESOP account
+- Whether the participant is fully or partially vested in their ESOP account

 Internal Revenue Code (IRC) Section 409(o)(1)(B) makes an exception for leveraged ESOPs to defer distribution payments until the close of the plan year during which the loan is paid in full.
 Once the loan has been repaid, outstanding distributions must be completed by the end of the plan year in which the loan is repaid, or the plan year when the share distribution would otherwise have been completed — whichever is later.